 When Is It Legal to Go Lethal?
 8 Tips on the Limits of Self-Defense

-Next Page: When you can — and very much cannot — use lethal force to defend others.
+6. You can use lethal force to defend others.